How We Support Mental Health in ESE

 Members of the Mental Health Awareness Team

-- MSc Students: Peter Fitch (Senior Teaching Fellow) oversees the MSc Students for the Mental Health Awareness Team.
-Pete is also the first point of contact for any MSc students experiencing difficulties related to mental health during their studies.
+- MSc Students: Gareth Roberts (Senior Lecturer) oversees the MSc Students for the Mental Health Awareness Team.
+Gareth is also the first point of contact for any MSc students experiencing difficulties related to mental health during their studies.
+In addition, Yves Plancherel is also a potential contact point for Msc students.

-- PhD Students: Rebecca Bell (Lecturer) and Amanda Allotey oversee the PhD Students contingent on the MHAT.
+- PhD Students: Rebecca Bell (Lecturer), Alex Whittaker (Senior Lecturer), Yves Plancherel (Lecturer), Sam Symmonds (post graduate education manager) and Amanda Allotey oversee the PhD Students contingent on the MHAT.
 PhD students have a range of choices when it comes to first contact.
-They can talk to their direct supervisors, to either Dr Rebecca Bell or Amanda Allotey, or to the deputy of the director for graduate studies in charge of their section: Stephen Neethling for Energy, Environment, Modelling & Minerals, Sam Krevor for Petroleum Geology and Engineering, or Saskia Goes for Earth & Planets.
+They can talk to their direct supervisors, to either Rebecca Bell or Amanda Allotey, or to the deputy of the director for graduate studies in charge of their section: Stephen Neethling for Energy, Environment, Modelling & Minerals, Sam Krevor for Petroleum Geology and Engineering, or Saskia Goes for Earth & Planets.

 - All Students: all students are welcome to contact the Student Counselling and Mental Health Advice Service.
 This is a free and confidential service.

-- Members of Staff: Cédric John (Senior Lecturer) and Gareth Roberts represent the staff contingent on the MHAT.
+- Members of Staff: Cédric John (Senior Lecturer), Alex Whittaker (Senior Lecturer), Yves Plancherel (Lecturer) and Gareth Roberts represent the staff contingent on the MHAT.
 This includes post-doctoral research associates and fellows, who are members of staff.
 Gareth is the current Post-doc champion, and thus a natural first point of contact for any postdoc concerned about mental health.
 Aside from Gareth and Cédric members of staff can also talk to their line managers, to the Occupational Health counselling services within HR, or call Confidential Care (0800 085 4764) directly.
 Confidential Care is a service provided by College free of charge to staff.

 The benefit of contacting the above people first is that they might be better placed to advise you for your particular circumstances.
 However, all MHAT members are happy to talk to those in the Department of Earth Science & Engineering regardless of your role.